-Keywords
+• Keywords

 Keywords are words that are defined for use in certain specified formats.
 You must use keywords exactly as listed in the description of the particular DCL command you want to specify.
 For example, system, owner, group, and world are DCL keywords for the /PROTECTION qualifier of the SET SECURITY command.
-(A DCL keyword can also have a value.)
+A DCL keyword can also have a value assigned to, or associated with, it.